Shippable/docs/sources/deploy/tutorial/deploy-to-gcp-gke-shippable.md

 A job is an execution unit of the Assembly Line.
 There are 2 things that we need to accomplish:

-* Create a manifest that defines your application using the `manifest` job
+* Create a service definition that defines your application/service using the `manifest` job
 * Deploy the manifest into GKE using `deploy` job

 Add the following to your `shippable.yml`: